National Kidney Foundation Singapore: Early years

 NKF was founded in the early 1960s, after nephrologist Prof. Khoo Oon Teik witnessed many people suffering from kidney failure, including his own brother, Reverend Khoo Oon Eng.
 During that time, about 200 Singaporeans were dying each year from kidney failure.
 As a result, Prof. Khoo was determined to set up a National Kidney Foundation to help needy kidney patients.
 NKF was inaugurated on 7 April 1969, on World Health Day, by President Yusof Ishak.

-Opening of satellite dialysis centres

 In September 1982, NKF officially opened its first dialysis centre at the Kwong Wai Shiu Hospital.
-However, due to insufficient resources, it could only admit few patients.
-NKF started building dialysis centres in the vacant flats of HDB estates to lower costs and increase accessibility to dialysis for kidney patients.
-In 1987, the NKF's first satellite dialysis centre was established in Toa Payoh.

-New headquarters
+In 1987, NKF built its first satellite dialysis centre, SIA-NKF Dialysis Centre, in Toa Payoh.
+Singapore Airlines sponsored part of the cost of setting up the centre and operations.
+It was the first kidney dialysis centre outside of a hospital in Singapore and also possibly the first one in Southeast Asia.
+It was opened on 24 December.

 On 6 October 2001, a new building for NKF's headquarters was commissioned on Kim Keat Road.
-Singapore Buddhist Welfare Services, the late Tay Choon Hye, the Shaw Foundation, Singapore Pools and the Lee Foundation contributed a total of $21 million to the cost of building the NKF Centre.
+Singapore Buddhist Welfare Services, Tay Choon Hye, the Shaw Foundation, Singapore Pools and the Lee Foundation contributed a total of $21 million to the cost of building the NKF Centre.